praveen1664/Github-Bitcoin-Pipeline/README.md

 What You need to do to test this code?
 ======================================
-### (A) test it in Same repo & my account.
+### (A) Test it in Same repo, same github account my aws account in same structure the please contact me.
 ----------------------------------------
-1. Clone this repo & do some dummy checkin say add some comment in READMDEmd.
+1. Clone/checkout this repo & do some dummy checkin say add some comment in READMDEmd.
 2. Make some meaningful comments & do a push.
 3. The Github action "Terraform_Plan_Apply" will trigger automatically.
 4. You can Watch it to be completed in repo,Actions,Terraform_Plan_Apply workflow